FreyaMaghani/CIS5250-Visual-Analytics-using-R/README.md

 #### Considerations
 - Choosing proper and easy-to-understand charts to display data
-<br>- Applying Gestalt principles and pre-attentive attributes to streamline the storytelling
+- Applying Gestalt principles and pre-attentive attributes to streamline the storytelling
-<br>- Using GGPLOT functions in R to highlight contextual texts and to create a visual hierarchy for a better understanding of data
+- Using GGPLOT functions in R to highlight contextual texts and to create a visual hierarchy for a better understanding of data